Wikimedia-ID/Wikimedia-ID.github.io/besutkode/university-modules-en.md

         Your GitHub pages website must mention your Project Euler username.

-    0. Submit a change to a Github project with more than 50 [stars](https://help.github.com/articles/about-stars/).
+    0. Improve a GitHub project that has 50 or more [stars](https://help.github.com/articles/about-stars/).

         One line fixes are OK.
         Github contributions before Besut Kode are accepted.